onzfonz/comp227/src/content/7/en/part7a.md

 #### 7.1: routed anecdotes, step1

-Add React Router to the application so that by clicking links in the <i>Menu</i> component the view can be changed.
+Add React Router to the application so that by clicking links in the `Menu` component the view can be changed.

-At the root of the application, meaning the path */*, show the list of anecdotes:
+At the root of the application, meaning the path `/`, show the list of anecdotes:

 ![browser at baseURL showing anecdotes and footer](../../assets/teht/40.png)

-The <i>Footer</i> component should always be visible at the bottom.
+The `Footer` component should always be visible at the bottom.

-The creation of a new anecdote should happen e.g. in the path <i>create</i>:
+The creation of a new anecdote should happen e.g. in the path *create*:

 ![browser anecdotes /create shows create form](../../assets/teht/41.png)